gdavidbutler/pthreadChannel/README.md

 ### Channel

+This library provides a [Channel](https://en.wikipedia.org/wiki/Channel_(programming)) style programming environment for C.
-A Channel is an anonymous, pthread coordinating, Store of pointer (void *) sized items in a shared heap.
+A Channel is an anonymous, pthread coordinating, Store of pointer (void *) sized items.

-For a background on Channels see Russ Cox's [Bell Labs and CSP Threads](https://swtch.com/~rsc/thread/).
-For other perspectives see [actor model](https://en.wikipedia.org/wiki/Actor_model) and [flow-based programming](https://en.wikipedia.org/wiki/Flow-based_programming).

 * Channels, by default, store a single item.
 (For more, see [store](#store).)
 * Channels only support intra-process exchanges.
 (For inter-process, see [blob](#blob).)